qinguorui2001/tp/docs/UserGuide.md

 ### Showing person’s assignment list: `a-show`

-Shows the assignment list of the specified person in the address book.
+Shows the assignment list of the specified person in a separate assignment list window.

 Format: `a-show INDEX`